Chris Brown Says Someone In His Group Has Been Leaking ‘Secrets’ To The Press

 “My fans gettin’ all the scoop.
 Clay, that’s my old security, he’s been selling secret stories to TMZ for years.
 He’s untrustworthy, he got fired, that’s one,” Chris Brown explained in his first video, as captured by The Shade Room.

-Brown then went on to explain that despite the recent attention surrounding his alleged drug abuse and violent behavior, he still feels blessed to be able to have a career that allows him to provide for his family, “I’m blessed to be in a position I mean…I’m happy to take care of my family, my daughter, everything and accomplish everything I’ve ever wanted to and I ain’t even 30 yet.”
+Brown then went on to explain that despite the recent attention surrounding his alleged drug abuse and violent behavior, he still feels blessed to be able to have a career that allows him to provide for his family, saying, “I’m blessed to be in a position I mean…I’m happy to take care of my family, my daughter, everything and accomplish everything I’ve ever wanted to and I ain’t even 30 yet.”

-The news comes just days after Chris Brown weighed-in with his thoughts on Karrueche Tran’s decision to file a restraining order against him, taking to Instagram to comment on the story with a message that implies that Tran is being untruthful in her allegations of physical violence.
+The news comes just days after Chris Brown weighed in on his thoughts on Karrueche Tran’s decision to file a restraining order against him, taking to Instagram to comment on the story with a message that implies that Tran is being untruthful in her allegations of physical violence.

 Chile all this tea! #ChrisBrown stepped into #TheShadeRoom and doesn't seem to bothered. #Karrueche's bestfriend #JRyan liked the pic and a former neighbor stepped in as well!